Dre Campbell Farm

 1. Soap and Water

-A quick and easy home remedy to get rid of thrips on monstera, roses, hibiscus, orchids, tomatoes, and other plants is soap and water.
+A soap and water mixture is a quick and easy home remedy for getting rid of thrips on monsteras, roses, hibiscus, orchids, tomatoes, and other plants.

-Dilute 5 tablespoons of liquid dish soap in a gallon of water.
-Shake well and spray the homemade solution all over indoor or greenhouse plants.
+Therefore, dilute five tablespoons of liquid dish soap in a gallon of water.
+Next, shake well and spray the homemade solution all over indoor or greenhouse plants.

-For outdoor plants, a pump sprayer may work better if the infestation is far along.
-You can also pour any leftover soapy water around the base of plants to kill off the developing nymphs (larvae).
+If the infestation is advanced, a pump sprayer may be better for outdoor plants.
+You can also pour any leftover soapy water around the base of the plants to kill the developing nymphs (larvae).

 2. Spinosad

-Another great way to kill thrips on plants is with spinosad.
-This biological insecticide is made by a soil bacterium.
+Another great way to kill thrips on plants is with spinosad, a biological insecticide made by a soil bacterium.

 Spinosad is usually combined with other compounds and sold in a dilutable liquid form.
-Use it for the control of thrip bugs and other soft-bodied garden pests.
+It is used to control thrips and other soft-bodied garden pests.

 3. Neem Oil

-Neem oil is a natural repellent and pesticide that is effective against small, soft-bodied insects, including thrips.
-Besides, neem oil has an additional use as a fungicide.
+Neem oil is a natural repellent and pesticide effective against small, soft-bodied insects, including thrips.
+It is also used as a fungicide.

-To use neem oil for thrips, combine 2 teaspoons of liquid soap with 4 teaspoons of neem oil and a gallon of water.
-Shake well and spray this DIY thrips spray directly on the critters to kill them.
+To use neem oil for thrips, combine two teaspoons of liquid soap with four teaspoons of neem oil and a gallon of water.
+Shake well and apply this DIY thrips spray directly on the critters to kill them.

 4. Diatomaceous Earth

-Sprinkle it around plants and spread it on the soil in your garden or in pots.
-However, after rain or watering the garden, you will need to reapply it.
+Sprinkle it around plants and spread it on the soil in your garden or pots.
+However, you will need to reapply after rain or watering the garden.

-Use food-grade diatomaceous earth to get rid of thrips inside the house and other personal indoor spaces.
+Use food-grade diatomaceous earth to get rid of thrips from inside the house.
 Regular grade is ideal for outdoor garden use.

 5. Sticky Traps

-Another common pest control method you can use for controlling thrips organically is sticky traps.
-Different colors attract different types of insect pests (blue and yellow for thrip insects).
+Another standard pest control method you can use for organically controlling thrips is sticky traps.
+Different colors attract different insect pests (blue and yellow for thrips).

 These can be readily purchased from garden centers, shops, and online.
-Besides, they are easy to hang near any infected plants, inside or outside the house.
+They are also easy to hang near infected plants, inside or outside the house.

-When they come into contact with it, the critters will become stuck in the sticky traps and die not long after.
+When they come into contact with it, the critters become stuck in the sticky traps and die soon after.
 Afterward, dispose of the strips with the pests.

 6. PyGanic